Skip to content

 Since there is no else statement, the program does not print anything for the string "d" because it does not match any of the conditions.

-The last example is a program that checks if a number is even or odd.
+The final example is a program that checks if a number is even or odd.
 If the number is even, it prints the number and the message "is an even number".
 If the number is odd, it prints the number and the message "is an odd number".
 In this case, we only need an if statement and an else statement, while the elif statement is not needed:

 mojo

-# src/basic/flows/conditional_without_elif.mojo
+# src/basic/controls/conditional_without_elif.mojo

 def check_even_or_odd(number: Int) -> None: